-The ACD has implemented certain tools to manage liquidity risk including, but not limited to:
+The Management Company has implemented certain tools to manage liquidity risk including, but not limited to:

-Temporarily suspending or deferring the calculation of NAVs or deals in a Fund and/or Share Class, as set out in Rights related to suspension of dealing.

-Adjusting a Fund's NAV to compensate for dilutions that can arise in connection with large net flows of cash into or out of a Fund, as set out in Dilution Adjustment.

-Applying alternative valuation methods when it believes the interests of Shareholders or the Fund justify it, as set out in Company Rights Related to NAV Calculation and Dealing Arrangements
+- Temporarily suspending or deferring the calculation of NAVs or deals in a Sub-Fund and/or Share Class, as set out in Rights related to suspension of dealing. - Limiting redemptions of Shares on any Valuation Day to 10% of the total net assets of the Sub-Fund, as set out in Rights related to suspension of dealing. - Adjusting a Sub-Fund's NAV to compensate for dilutions that can arise in connection with large net flows of cash into or out of a Sub-Fund, as set out in Swing Pricing. - Applying alternative valuation methods when it believes the interests of Shareholders or the Fund justify it, as set out in Fund Rights Related to NAV Calculation and Dealing Arrangements. - Specific provisions with regards to Money Market Sub-Funds, as set out in Liquidity Risk and Portfolio Risk Limitation Rules regarding Short-Term VNAV MMFs.

-The ACD has also implemented a liquidity risk management framework in order to manage liquidity risk.
-For more information on the liquidity risk management framework, please see https://am.jpmorgan.com/blobgim/1383626231214/83456/Our_Commitment_to_Liquidity_Management.pdf.
-Further information about the Fund's liquidity estimates is available from the
+The Management Company has also implemented a liquidity risk management framework in order to manage liquidity risk.
+For more information on the liquidity risk management framework, please see management-ce-en.pdf.

-ACD.
+Further information about the Sub-Funds' liquidity estimates is available upon request from the registered office of the Management Company.

-Market risk The value of the securities in which a Fund invests changes continually and can fall based on a wide variety of factors affecting financial markets generally or individual sectors.
+Market risk The value of the securities in which a Sub-Fund invests changes continually and can fall based on a wide variety of factors affecting financial markets generally or individual sectors.

 Economies and financial markets throughout the world are becoming increasingly interconnected, which increases the likelihood that events or conditions in one country or region will adversely impact markets or issuers in other countries or regions.
-Furthermore, global events such as war, terrorism, environmental disasters, natural disasters or events, country instability, and infectious disease epidemics or pandemics could also negatively affect the value of the Fund's investments.
+Furthermore, global events such as war, terrorism, environmental disasters, natural disasters or events, country instability, and infectious disease epidemics or pandemics may also negatively affect the value of the Sub-Fund's investments.

-For example, an outbreak of COVID-19, a coronavirus disease, has negatively affected economies, markets and individual companies throughout the world.
-The effects of this pandemic, and other epidemics and pandemics that may arise in the future, may presently and/or in the future have a significant negative impact on the value of the Fund's investments, increase the Fund's volatility, negatively impact the Fund's pricing, magnify pre-existing risks to the Fund, lead to temporary deferrals on the calculation of NAVs' and interrupt the Company's operations.
+For example, an outbreak of COVID-19, a coronavirus disease, has negatively affected economies, markets and individual companies throughout the world, including those in which the Sub-Fund may invest.
+The effects of this pandemic, and other epidemics and pandemics that may arise in the future, may presently and/or in the future have a significant negative impact on the value of the Sub-Fund's investments, increase the Sub-Fund's volatility, negatively impact the Sub-Fund's pricing, magnify pre-existing risks to the Sub-Fund, lead to temporary suspensions or deferrals on the calculation of NAVs and interrupt the Fund's operations.
 The duration and extent of COVID-19 and associated economic and market conditions and uncertainty over the long-term cannot be reasonably estimated at this time.
 The ultimate impact of COVID-19 and the extent to which the associated conditions impact a Sub-Fund will also depend on future developments. which are highly uncertain. difficult to accurately predict and subject to frequent changes.

-Sustainability risk Sustainability risk is an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment and the risk arises from an adverse sustainability impact.
-The ACD considers sustainability risk as risks that are reasonably likely to materially negatively impact the financial condition or operating performance of a company or an issuer and therefore the value of that investment.
-In addition to a material negative impact on the value of a Fund, sustainability risk may increase a Fund's volatility and / or magnify pre-existing risks to the Fund.
+Sustainability risk Sustainability risk is defined in the EU Sustainable Finance Disclosure Regulation as "an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment".
+The Management Company considers sustainability risk as risks that are reasonably likely to materially negatively impact the financial condition or operating performance of a company or an issuer and therefore the value of that investment.

+In addition to a material negative impact on the value of a Sub-Fund. sustainability risk may increase a Sub-Fund's volatility and / or magnify pre-existing risks to the Sub-Fund.